Grid Obstacle Representation of Graphs: Existential results

 \subsection{Embedding in a horizontal strip}

-In this section, we study the $\ell_1$-obstacle representation of a graph $G$ in a \emph{horizontal strip}.
-A \emph{horizontal strip} is a grid where the $y$-coordinates are bounded but the $x$-coordinates can be any arbitrary integer.
-We present a compression technique to show that every graph does not admit an $\ell_1$-obstacle representation in this case.
-The case of \emph{vertical strip} can be argued in a similar way.
+In this section, we study the $\ell_1$-obstacle representation in $\Z^2$ of a graph $G$ inside a \emph{horizontal strip}.
+A \emph{horizontal strip} is a grid where the $y$-coordinates are bounded but the $x$-coordinates can be an arbitrary integer.
 Note that an $\ell_1$-obstacle representation in a horizontal strip for a graph implies its $\ell_1$-obstacle representation in $\Z^2$.
 But the converse is not true.
-For example, $C_n$ and $K_n$, for $n>4$, admit $\ell_1$-obstacle representation in $\Z^2$ but not $\ell_1$-obstacle representations in horizontal strips containing only two rows.
+For example, $C_n$ (cycle on $n$ vertices) and $K_n$ (complete graph on $n$ vertices), for $n>4$, admit $\ell_1$-obstacle representation in $\Z^2$ but not $\ell_1$-obstacle representations in horizontal strips containing only two rows.

+We present a compression technique to show that if a graph $G$ admits an $\ell_1$-obstacle representation in a horizontal strip, then it admits an $\ell_1$-obstacle representation in a grid whose size is linear in the number of vertices of $G$ (assuming the height of the horizontal strip is constant).
+In effect, the importance of the result is in showing that if a graph admits an $\ell_1$-obstacle representation in a horizontal strip of height $b$, then it admits an $\ell_1$-obstacle representation in a polynomial-sized grid of size $b \times O(b^3n)$. \remove{The case of \emph{vertical strip} can be argued in a similar way.}

-First we show that if a graph admits an $\ell_1$-obstacle representation in a horizontal strip, it admits an $\ell_1$-obstacle representation in a finite grid.
+\remove{Once we know that a graph admits an $\ell_1$-obstacle representation, the next obvious thing is to look for an $\ell_1$-obstacle representation which takes minimum possible grid size.
+The study of $\ell_1$-obstacle representation inside a \emph{horizontal strip} is a step towards this direction.
+We present a compression technique to show that if a graph admits an $\ell_1$-obstacle representation in a horizontal strip, then it admits an $\ell_1$-obstacle representation in a finite grid.}

 \begin{theo} Let $G$ admit an $\ell_1$-obstacle representation in a horizontal strip of height $b$.
-Then $G$ can have an $\ell_1$-obstacle representation in a finite grid of size $b \times O(b^3n)$. \end{theo}
+Then $G$ has an $\ell_1$-obstacle representation on a finite grid of size $b \times O(b^3n)$. \end{theo}